ftrotter-gov/fhir_endpoint_check_API/AI_Instructions/BasicSystemDesign.md

 * Always use cached results if available (last checked < 6 months)
 * Do not implement force-refresh functionality
 * Results should indicate whether data came from cache or fresh validation
+* The certificate data in a direct address certificate, as well as the testing meta-data for FHIR is independantly valuable and should also be kept in the database.

 ## Auto-updates